openstack/openstack-manuals/README.rst

     tox -e docs

 You can also build a specific guide.
-For example, to build *OpenStack End User Guide*, use the following command::
+For example, to build the *OpenStack End User Guide*, use the following command::

     tox -e build -- user-guide